 Dustin’s stance is, without a doubt, perfect.
 This is all due to the fact that the player takes a wide position that helps support his shoulders.
-But this isn’t something that an amateur can perfectly copy, especially without a lot of practice.
-Therefore, if you’re a newbie, it’s best that you narrow the stance a bit, thus reducing the risk of swaying.
+But this is not something that an amateur can perfectly copy, especially without a lot of practice.
+Therefore, if you are a newbie, it is best that you narrow the stance a bit, thus reducing the risk of swaying.

 During the takeaway, the player keeps his lower body extremely stable, all without pressuring the knees and legs too much.
 As he goes for the 90-degree shoulder turn, Dustin extends his left arm, his wrists starting to hinge on a plane.
 After practicing these movements a couple of times, you will probably nail them as well.